-In the previous article, we’ve talked about the Startup Monetization model.
-It’s a stat that we’ve used at You Are Launched several times, but 95% of products fail in their first year of launch and that’s why we would like to write how to Crash Test Startup.
+In the previous article, we talked about the Startup Monetization model.
+It’s a stat that we’ve used at You are launched several times, but 95% of products fail in their first year of launch and that’s why we would like to write how to Crash Test Startup before custom app development.

 You can do this by asking a wide range of questions about your startup and making sure that you know all the answers.

 Think of it as the ultimate job interview!

 We’ve put together five questions to test-drive your knowledge of your startup.
 You can use your answers to clarify what your startup does, where you see yourself going in the future, and if there are any gaps in your planning.